 9. Add Fuel Stabilizer or Drain Your Fuel Tank

 Many homeowners prefer to drain their fuel tank when winterizing their mowers.
 To remove the fuel, use a siphon and remove as much fuel as you can.
 Start the mower and let run until it shuts off and no longer restarts.

 Personally, I do not drain my fuel.
 Instead, I take precautions to make sure the fuel does not degrade while the mower is stored.

-If you choose to store your lawn mower with fuel you need to use a fuel stabilizer.
-If you don’t use stabilizer you may have problems starting your mower in the spring.
+If you choose to store your lawn mower with the fuel you need to use a fuel stabilizer.
+If you don’t use a stabilizer you may have problems starting your mower in the spring.

 10. Fully Charge or Remove Battery and Clean Terminals

-Again, you have an option to this step.
-You can remove the battery and move to a storage in a dry cool place or you can make sure the battery is fully charged before storing.
+Again, you have an option for this step.
+You can remove the battery and move it to storage in a dry cool place or you can make sure the battery is fully charged before storing it.

 A 100% fully charged battery will not freeze.
 If you choose to remove your lawn mower battery for storage follow these steps: